ChainSafe/benchmark/README.md

 ```

 - Reads single benchmark data from `./benchmark_data`
-- Run benchmark comparing with prev
+- Run benchmark comparing with previous
 - Does not write benchmark data

 ## Config